 - open access publication costs

-This call for the PhD Studentships is now closed.
-The next call for abstract submissions will open on Wednesday 11 July 2018.
-For shortlisted applicants the closing date for full application submissions is 5 pm on Thursday 8 November 2018.
+The deadline for abstract applications is 5pm on Wednesday 22 August 2018.
+For shortlisted applicants the closing date for full application submissions will be 5pm on Thursday 8 November 2018.

 Application must be submitted via our online system grants.fightforsight.org.uk